daattali/shinyjs/README.md

 Overview of main functions
 --------------------------

+In order to use any `shinyjs` function in a Shiny app, you must first call `useShinyjs()` anywhere in the Shiny app's UI.
+The following is a list of the common functions:

 -   `show`/`hide`/`toggle` - display or hide an element.
 There are arguments that control the animation as well, though animation is